-In patients who are not candidates for surgery, the option between TMVR with the MitraClip and OMT alone is still debated: the MITRA-FR trial showed that both treatments were similar regarding adverse effects, but the results of the COAPT trial favoured the MitraClip for the same outcome.
-In terms of stroke incidence, our analysis showed that the stroke rate post TMVR with the MitraClip was similar to that of patients managed with OMT alone.
-This finding is unexpected, as, for instance, transseptal puncture for catheter ablation poses a risk of paradoxical embolism, which has already been described for catheter ablation of arrhythmia.
+In patients who are not candidates for surgery, the option between TMVR with MitraClip and OMT alone is still debated: MITRA-FR trial17 showed that both treatments were similar regarding adverse effects, but the COAPT trial16 results favoured the MitraClip for the same outcome.
+For stroke incidence, our analysis showed that post-TMVR with MitraClip stroke rate was similar to that of patients managed with OMT alone.
+This finding is unexpected, as, for instance, transseptal puncture for catheter ablation poses a risk for paradoxical embolism, which has already been described for catheter ablation of arrhythmia24.
 Selecting patients for percutaneous treatment with optimal risk-benefit balance is still subject to ongoing research.
-Hopefully, the RESHAPE-HF trial may solve the present controversy regarding MitraClip safety compared to conservative treatment, allowing a more sustained clinical decision.
+Hopefully, the RESHAPE-HF trial may solve the present controversy regarding MitraClip safety compared to conservative treatment, allowing a more sustained clinical decision25.